wozozo/s3pit/README.md

 ## Public Buckets

-S3pit supports public bucket access, allowing certain buckets to be accessed without authentication.
-This is useful for serving static assets, public downloads, or development scenarios where authentication is not needed.
+S3pit supports public bucket access, allowing certain buckets to be accessed without authentication for read operations.
+This is useful for serving static assets, public downloads, or development scenarios where read-only public access is needed.

 ### Configuration